 Name Usage Section Attached to .Part Identifies the part the file represents, e.g. a single PCB 5.6.2 File .FileFunction Identifies the file's function in the PCB, e.g. top copper layer 5.6.3 File .FilePolarity Positive or Negative.
 This defines whether the image represents the presence or absence of material.
 5.6.4 File .SameCoordinates All files in a fabrication data set with this attribute use the same coordinates.
 In other words, they align.
 5.6.5 File .CreationDate Defines the creation date and time of the file.
 5.6.6 File .GenerationSoftware Identifies the software creating the file.
 5.6.7 File .ProjectId Defines project and revisions.
 5.6.8 File .MD5 Sets the MD5 file signature or checksum.
-5.6.9 File .AperFunction Function objects created with the apertures, e.g. SMD pad 5.6.10 Aperture .DrillTolerance Tolerance of drill holes 5.6.11 Aperture .FlashText If a flash represents text allows to define string, font, 5.6.12 Aperture .N The CAD net name of a conducting object, e.g. Clk13.
-5.6.13 Graphical object .P The pin number (or name) and reference descriptor of a component pad on an outer layer, e.g. IC3,7.
-5.6.14 Graphical object .c The component reference designator linked to an object, e.g C2.
-5.6.15 Graphical object and standardized manner.
-This is sometimes rather grandly called "adding intelligence to the image".
-Without standard attributes the design intent must be gathered from various documents, unwritten rules, conversations or reverse engineering, with all the risks of error and delay that this entails.
+5.6.9 File .AperFunction Function objects created with the apertures, e.g. SMD pad 5.6.10 Aperture .DrillTolerance Tolerance of drill holes 5.6.11 Aperture .FlashText When a flash represents text, this provides the original text, font etc. 5.6.12 Aperture .N The CAD net name of a conducting object, e.g. Clk13.
+5.6.13 Graphical object .Р The pin number (or name) and reference descriptor of a component pad on an outer layer, e.g. IC3,7.
+5.6.14 Graphical object .C The component reference designator linked to an object, e.g C2.
+5.6.15 Graphical object